What is Markup? Including Free Calculators

 Markup percentage = (Sale Price – Cost)/Cost x 100

-Remember, when calculating markup, there are other business expenses involved.
+Remember that when calculating markup, other business expenses are also involved.
 General overheads are not included in the formula.

 How do I Calculate Percentage markup?

-The formula is as follows: Markup percentage = profit/cost x 100.
+The formula is as follows: Markup percentage = (profit/cost) × 100.

-Divide your profits by the costs you’ve had.
+Divide your profits by the costs you’ve incurred.
 Then you need to multiply by 100 to find the percentage of markup.

 For example, The product sells for £150 and costs £125.
 The markup percentage is 20%, because (£150 – £125) /£125 x 100 = 20%.